 I bought a 150x150x150mm (LxBxH).
-For the moon lamp I just needed a 55 mm high wood stock - I don't have a bandsaw or something comparable, I had to break out the Japanese handsaw.
+For the moon lamp I just needed a 55 mm high wood stock - I don't have a bandsaw or something comparable, so I had to break out the japanese handsaw.
 The saw is very flexible, which caused the cut to become kinda uneven.

 - Facing the top: My small hobby mill was not large enough, so I had to mount the stock in a way which allowed me to face off the first half and flip it around 180° and repeat the facing operation.

 The first cut was with a two flute 20 mm end mill, which had to be enlarged with a custom-made boring bar with an HSS insert.

 Once I reached the correct diameter to fit the E27 socket, a quick fitment check was made, and I flipped the part around to machine the underside.

 The underside had some requirements which needed to be fulfilled - host the power button, and route the cables.